Table of Contents

 TMS treatment is non-invasive.
 The stimulating coil is placed beside the head, lightly touching the scalp.
 The patient will hear a ticking sound and may feel a mild tapping sensation on the side of their head.

-TMS therapy is provided on an outpatient basis or can be part of a treatment plan for hospital in-patients.
+TMS treatment is provided on an outpatient basis or can be part of a treatment plan for hospital in-patients.

-TMS therapy is generally administered as a course of 30 treatments over six weeks.
+TMS treatment is generally administered as a course of 30 treatments over six weeks.

 Regular psychometric testing is conducted to monitor your response to treatment.
 At the end of the course of treatment, a NeuroCentrix psychiatrist will discuss the psychometric test results with you and report to your treating physician.